symfony/symfony-docs/contributing/documentation/overview.rst

     $ git clone git://github.com/YOURUSERNAME/symfony-docs.git

-Unless you're documenting a feature that's new to Symfony 2.1, you changes should be based on the 2.0 branch instead of the master branch.
+Unless you're documenting a feature that's new to Symfony 2.1, your changes should be based on the 2.0 branch instead of the master branch.
 To do this checkout the 2.0 branch before the next step: